-If you have landed on this site, then it’s likely that you fit into one of three categories.
-You either are an eye care professional, such as an optometrist or opthamologist, who regularly works with visually impaired patients, you yourself have low vision, or you’re a family member or close associate of someone who has impaired vision.
-Eye conditions that cause visual impairments may be congenital or genetic or attributable to a medical condition.
+If you have landed on this site, then it’s likely that you fit into one of three categories: You are either an eye care professional, such as an optometrist or opthalmologist, who regularly works with visually impaired patients, or you yourself have low vision, or you’re a family member or close to someone who has impaired vision.

-You might have been drawn to our site because you’ve heard about the innovative Ocutech bioptic telescopic glasses we offer to improve visual acuity, restoring autonomy among individuals with certain diagnoses associated with poor vision.
-Below, we’ll delve a bit deeper into who Ocutech bioptic telescope lenses are best suited for.
+You might have been drawn to our site because you’ve heard about Ocutech’s innovative bioptic telescopic eyeglasses that can increase visual acuity or visual field.
+Below, we’ll delve a bit deeper into who Ocutech bioptic telescopes might be best suited for.

 Can Ocutech Bioptic Telescopes Help Me?

 If you answer YES to the following four questions, then Ocutech Bioptic telescope lenses may be helpful to you:

 - Is your vision loss due to macular degeneration or a similar disorder that causes a loss of central, detail vision?

 - Is vision in the better eye with your best eyeglass prescription (if used) 20/300 (6/90) (0.07) or better?